top of page

 If you’ve found this site, then the chances are either yourself or a loved one has been diagnosed with Premature Ovarian Insufficiency, Premature Ovarian Failure, Premature Menopause or Early Menopause.

-There are a lot of things to consider following a diagnosis of early menopause and you may be feeling overwhelmed right now.
+There are a lot of things to consider following a diagnosis of POI or early menopause and you may be feeling overwhelmed right now.
 You may be feeling worried or uncertain about what this means for you and perhaps also for your partner.

 We certainly don’t believe we have all the answers.
 In fact, we know that we don’t.
 But, our experience has been that a friendly ear and a shared story with someone who has been through a similar experience can help a lot.